openstack/tosca-parser/README.rst

 Overview
 --------

-Heat-Translator is a StackForge project and licensed under Apache 2.
+Heat-Translator is an Openstack project and licensed under Apache 2.
 It is a command line tool which takes non-Heat templates as an input and produces a Heat Orchestration Template (HOT) which can be deployed by Heat.
 Currently the development and testing is done with an aim to translate OASIS Topology and